jamesspearsv/age-calculator/devlog.md

 Next I plan to implement the actual age calcuation functions.
 I have a rough idea of how to a complete the calculations and then I will need to add functionality to `view.js` that allows me to display the results to the user.

 I am going to take a moment before continuing to read about the Date object in js so that I have a better idea of best ways to work with dates.

+## February 26, 2024

+Today I worked on implementing the age calculation function.
+This proved more of a challenge than I anticipated but after some thought and a few Google searches, I was able to find a solution.
+I decided that the easiest way to subtract the difference between two dates was to convert the user inputed date and the current date in to the number of days from 1/1/1900.
+Doing this let me perform the calcuation in a standard unit that I can then convert back to years, months, and days.
+I have reached the point that I can now return to the user the number of days that have elapsed between the current date and the inputed date.

+This also proved to be somewhat challenging.
+The biggest challenge was how to handle leap years.
+Without doing this, the number of days I calculated would be inaccurate and expecially noticable the older the date inputed by the user.
+I had to look up what tests I could do to determine if a year is a leap year.
+After I learned that I was able to write a function to test each year between 1900 and the inputed year.
+This function is in `isLeapYear` which returns a boolean if the year is a leap year or not.
+This allowed me to count the number of days in each year between 1900 and the inputed year and add them to a tracking variable.
+I was able to do something similar with the months and days.
+Again, I needed to test if the inputed year is a leap year to account for the extra day in February.
+This was easier now that I had a funciton to call.
+From here, I was able to add the number of days elapsed between January and the inputed month of the inputed year to my days tracking variable.
+Lastly, I needed to just add the number of inputed days in the inputed month to the days tracking variable.
+This whole process is found in `calcDays` in `calc.js`.
+Once the process is complete, I can return the number of days elapsed between the inputed date and 1/1/1900.

+The last thing, I needed to do was perform the same calculation for the current date.
+I created a new date object in `calc.js` so that I can access the current year, month, and day.
+Now that I had two numbers of days elapsed since 1/1/1900 for the inputed date and the current date, all I had to was subtract the inputed date from the current date.
+For now, I just log this result to the console.
+Future steps will be to convert this number back into years, months, and days.

+### Next Steps

+- Write function to convert number of days between inputed date and current date back into number of years, months, and days
+- Write funciton to display result of the calculation to the user